Business Bridging Loans

 How Bridging Loans Work for Auction Purchases

-- Pre-Approval: Before attending the auction, you can seek pre-approval for a bridging loan based on the estimated value of the properties you are interested in.
+- Pre-Approval: Before attending the property auction, you can seek pre-approval for a bridging loan based on the estimated value of the properties you are interested in.
 This gives you confidence and clarity on your bidding limits.

 - Winning the Bid: Once you win the auction, you will need to pay a deposit (usually 10% of the purchase price) immediately.